VineethChivukula/portfolio/README.md

 ## Overview

 This portfolio serves as a digital space to highlight my professional experience, technical skills, and personal projects.
-It includes sections such as About, Skills, Projects, Publications, Certifications, Awards, Experience, and a contact form.
+It includes sections such as Skills, Projects, Achievements, and more.

 ## Features